n00b69/woa-a52s/guide/1-partition.md

 > DO NOT UPDATE YOUR DEVICE THROUGH THE BUILT IN `SOFTWARE UPDATE` FEATURE, THIS WILL LIKELY IRREVERSIBLY UPDATE YOUR FIRMWARE TO **BIT 10**

 ### Flash TWRP recovery
+> If you already have TWRP or any other custom recovery installed, you can instead download `a52stwrp.img` and install it using the `Install image` function
 - Download **Odin3_v3.14.4.zip** and extract the contents somewhere, then open `Odin3_v3.14.4.exe`
 - Turn off your phone, then connect it to your PC using a USB cable.
 - Immediately start holding the **volume up** + **volume down** buttons to enter download mode.